-11.2.1 Configuring plots
+11.2.1 Configuring Plots

-Figures 11-2 through 11-5 show the dialog boxes that appear when you select Configure Plot.
+Figures 11-3 through 11-6 show the dialog boxes that appear when you select Configure Plot.
 The Configure Plot dialog box contains four tabbed options: Titles, Color Map, Labels, and Other.

 - The Titles tab allows you to edit and set the font and color for the title and two subtitles of the plot. - The Color Map tab allows you to select the number of tiles, the palette type to be used, the color interval, and the number format to be used.
 As you vary the number of tiles, the palette types that are available to choose from are automatically updated.
 The palette type options include sequential (similar to what users typically use for PAVE plots), qualitative, and diverging.
-To change the spacing between the color intervals, select Custom from the Interval pull-down menu and change the interval start values in the list at the bottom of the dialog box.
-This allows you to set the interval values for each color in the color map.
-To specify the number format used in the map legend, enter the format in the entry box using the C language's printf() routine's format syntax, e.g., for %4.2E, the numbers on the legend will look like: 9.49E-2.
-To reset the range for the values of the legend, change the values for the minimum and maximum and then left mouse click on Rebuild.
+The Interval pull-down menu is set to Automatic by default.
+The color intervals are automatically calculated based on the Min and Max values of the dataset and the number of tiles.
+To change the Min or Max value, type a new value into the text box, and then click Rebuild.
+To specify the number format used in the map legend, enter the format in the entry box using the C language's printf() routine's format syntax, and then click Rebuild (e.g., for %1.2E, a zero in the legend would be printed with the format "0.00E0").
 Click Apply to review changes made to the map while the Configure Plot dialog is open.
-Use the Apply button as needed to make additional adjustments to the color map, legend range, or number of intervals in the range.
+Use the Apply button as needed to make additional adjustments to the color map, legend range, and/or number of tiles in the range.
+To use an irregular spacing or to change the spacing between the color tiles, select Custom from the Interval pull-down menu and change the interval start values in the list at the bottom of the dialog box.
+Specify the interval start values for each color in the legend and then click Apply.
+If you try to enter a value for an interval that does not fall between the interval start values that are above and below the value that you are changing, then the value will not be accepted and the number will revert back to the previous value.
+When you have chosen to create custom intervals, the Min and Max text boxes and the Rebuild button are disabled and grayed out, because you are choosing to override automatic calculation of the color interval spacing and instead define the min, max, and number of tiles manually.
 Once the settings are finalized, click OK and the Configure Plot dialog will close.